 - Adds Value to Your Home

 This is a tricky one.
-A well designed permanent structure can certainly add desirability, and therefore value to your home.
+A well-designed permanent structure can certainly add desirability and therefore value to your home.
 A more temporary carport costing a few hundred dollars, probably not.
 For more on this, check this post.

 - You May Not Need To Apply for a Building Permit